elespdn/collation_spelling/readme.md

 #### 2b.
 NLP
 The original forms are normalized using linguistic information automatically extracted, and in particular 'lemma' and 'POS tag'.

-In both cases for the lemmatization and POS tagging it is possible to use TreeTagger: parameters files are made available for Italian in D(h)ante by Angelo Basile (Fondazione Bruno Kessler - http://dh.fbk.eu/D%28h%29ante), and for French in the Medieval French Language Toolkit (https://github.com/sheiden/Medieval-French-Language-Toolkit).
-In this scenario, a list of normalized forms are prepared, not manually, but automatically, using 'lemma' + 'POS tag'.
-For example, 'camin' and 'cammin' both become 'SScammino', which means that the lemma is 'cammino' and that it is a noun (sostantivo S) singular S.
+Lemmatization and POS tagging is performed with TreeTagger: parameters files are made available for Old French in the Medieval French Language Toolkit (https://github.com/sheiden/Medieval-French-Language-Toolkit).

 The list of words with POS and lemma info, that works as a dictionary, is created using [create\_pos\_lemma.py](lancelot/create_pos_lemma.py).

 N.b.: the first attempts suggest that the automatic linguistic analysis needs to be checked manually and often corrected in order to have good results.
 It's worth clarifying that the aim in this scenario is not to have an excellent level of lemma and POS recognition, but to avoid mismatches, thus an error is not relevant as long as it won't lead to missing the alignment.
-Also, while the Medieval French Toolkit offers both POS and lemma tagging, D(h)ante only has POS tagging and not lemma identification, which is added manually.

 #### Visualization and export note
 The only visualization that allows at the moment to display the full results of the collation when a normalization has been performed, is the graph.
 In the case of a spelling variation, the graph will not split in two nodes, but one node only will be displayed, registering all the spelling variants on it.
 Thus the graph will split only if substantial variation occurs. (p.s.: check character encoding issues in the graph, e.g. 'ç')